 If you don’t have quick-drying water sandals, I recommend you bring your old, beat up sneakers on your Hawaii vacation.
 On my first trip to Kauai, I brought an old pair of sneakers knowing I would be hiking the Kalalau Trail.
 I knew the trail would be muddy, but I had no idea I’d have to cross some streams.
 At the end of the hike, I had to throw those old sneakers away.

-Land’s End and REI are good online sources for hiking sandals.
-I purchased mine from my local REI on sale for about $40.
+I purchased my hiking/water sandals from my local REI on sale for about $40.
 They’ve been well worth the investment.
+Amazon is a good source for hiking/water sandals.
+Look for one that’s quick-drying and closed-toe.

 Read the other posts in this series: